 Brien completed his Bachelor of Science in Nursing in 1985 and his Master’s Degree from the Husson College Family and Community Nurse Practitioner Program in 1998.

-Brien has over 500 hours of training in Natural Healthcare, focusing on Craniosacral Therapy, Manipulative Medicine and Homeopathy.
+Brien has over 500 hours of training in Manipulative Medicine.
 He uses hands-on treatments to treat neck, back and extremity pain.

 Brien is nationally certified as an Advanced Practice Registered Nurse (APRN) through the American Nurses Credentialing Center (ANCC).
 The ANCC is a national nursing credentialing and certifying organization responsible for maintaining a national standard for Nurse Practitioners.